You are going to love the crochet Christmas ball pattern, because itโs such a nice addition to your Christmas tree.

 Using front and back post stitches, you will achieve lovely texture that will make it stand out on the Christmas tree.

-It can be crocheted in less than one hour and you can use any leftover yarn.
+It can be crocheted in less than one hour and you can use any leftover yarn in different colors.

 Project Level